WireGuard/wireguard-windows/docs/enterprise.md

 ### Tunnel Service versus Manager Service and UI

 The "manager service" is responsible for displaying a UI on select users' desktops (in the system tray), and responding to requests from the UI to do things like add, remove, start, or stop tunnels.
 The "tunnel service" is a separate Windows service for each tunnel.
 These two services may be used together, or separately, as described below.
+The various commands below will log errors and status to standard error, or, if standard error does not exist, to standard output.

 ### Tunnel Service